Resource index

 HK statutory packs as the bridge between Mainland operations and group close.

-- PRC GAAP to IFRS / AASB translation
+- PRC GAAP to IFRS/AASB Translation

 Defined translation paths for group reporting—not ad hoc reclassification each year.